Husam Zomlot: Political career

 Zomlot served as a spokesperson for the Palestinian delegation during the statehood campaign at the United Nations in New York in 2011.

 He was appointed ambassador-at-large for the State of Palestine that same year, and also served as director of Fatah's commission for foreign relations.

-He became strategic advisor to President of the State of Palestine Mahmoud Abbas in 2015 before being elected to Fatah's Revolutionary Council in 2016.
+He became strategic adviser to President of the State of Palestine Mahmoud Abbas in 2015 before being elected to Fatah's Revolutionary Council in 2016.

 In 2017, Zomlot was appointed as envoy to the United States, taking over from Maen Rashid Areikat.

 His tenure there was cut short after the Trump administration decided to close the PLO mission in Washington DC and subsequently recognise Jerusalem as Israel's capital.
 In December 2017, the White House announced its intention to move the US embassy to Israel to the city from Tel Aviv.
 The Palestinian leadership countered by boycotting ties with the US administration.

 In 2018, Zomlot was appointed Head of Mission to the United Kingdom.

-Palestinian Ambassador to the United States
+Palestinian Envoy to the United States

 Zomlot was appointed Palestinian envoy to the US in March 2017.
 There followed a period of intense bilateral contacts, when Palestinian President Mahmoud Abbas and US President Donald Trump met four times in the period between May and September 2017.

 But efforts came to a halt when the White House in November 2017 informed Zomlot of its intention to close the PLO mission in Washington DC and in December announced its recognition of Jerusalem as the capital of Israel and plans to move the US embassy in Israel from Tel-Aviv to Jerusalem.
 The move undermines a significant Palestinian policy that the eastern part of the city, occupied by Israel in 1967, should eventually serve as the capital of Palestine.

-The announcement sparked protests in the occupied Palestinian areas. and led the Palestinian leadership to reject US mediation.
+The announcement sparked protests in the occupied Palestinian areas.
+A spokesperson for Fatah said it would move for the US to be disqualified as co-sponsor of any peace process or political process.

 Said Zomlot at the time: "You didn’t take Jerusalem off the table.
 You took the table altogether.
 No one, no Palestinian, would ever be able to sit on that table.
 Good luck!"

 In September 2018, the PLO's representative mission in Washington, D.C., was closed but by then Zomlot had already been recalled to Ramallah.
 As a result, what would eventually become the Trump Peace to Prosperity plan for peace between Israelis and Palestinians was developed only with input from Benjamin Netanyahu's Israeli government.

 Zomlot nevertheless argued that a recalibration of Palestinian-US relations could have three positive outcomes: "it frees the Palestinians from the shackles of a failed 27-year-old, American-led peace process… it provides an opportunity to repeal a 1987 law designating the Palestine Liberation Organization as a terrorist organization… [it] will help redirect Palestinian attention [to] long-term engagement directly with the American people".